Pearson Ensign

-The Pearson Ensign, or Ensign 22, is an American trailerable sailboat that was designed by Carl Alberg as a one-design racer and day sailer and first built in 1962.
-It is the largest full-keel one-design keelboat class in the United States.
+The Pearson Ensign is a 22-foot recreational full-keel keelboat best known as a robust day sailer and one-design racer.

-The Ensign is a development of the Pearson Electra.

-Production

-The design was built by Pearson Yachts of Bristol, Rhode Island and later by Ensign Spars of Dunedin, Florida, both in the United States.
-A total of 1776 examples were completed, but the design is now out of production.
+It was built by Pearson Yachts of Bristol, Rhode Island and later by Ensign Spars of Dunedin, Florida.

-Development

-The Ensign was developed from the Alberg-designed Electra.
-The Electra design was a commission by Pearson Yachts in 1959 to produce a Midget Ocean Racing Club (MORC) racer.
-The resulting design was quite successful and about 350 were completed during its six-year production run.
-Pearson's dealers thought that customers would prefer a design with a bigger cockpit and less space below decks for use in one-design racing and day sailing.
-Alberg designed the Ensign using the same hull, but with the mast moved 6 in forward, a larger mainsail and smaller fore-triangle.

-The resulting design was initially called the Electra Day Sailor and 219 examples were sold in 1962, the first year of production.
-In 1963, 213 more boats were produced.

 Design

-The Ensign is a recreational keelboat, built predominantly of fiberglass, with balsawood cores and wood trim.
-It has a fractional sloop rig, a spooned raked stem, a raised reverse transom, a keel-mounted rudder controlled by a tiller and a fixed long keel.
+The Ensign is a development of the Pearson Electra, both designed by Carl Alberg.
+The fiberglass hull has balsawood cores, wood trim, a spooned raked stem, a raised reverse transom, a keel-mounted rudder controlled by a tiller and a fixed long keel.
 It has foam flotation, making it unsinkable.
 The only class-permitted mast adjustment while sailing is the backstay which is controlled by a turnbuckle.
 The boat displaces 3000 lb and carries 1200 lb of ballast.

 The cuddy cabin has two berths and may be fitted with an optional stove.
 The cabin has headroom of 3 ft 10 in.
+The design has sleeping accommodation for two people, with a double "V"-berth in the bow cabin.
+The head is located in the bow cabin under the bow "V"-berth.
 The cockpit is 8 ft 8 in and features a teak wood sole, coamings and seats.

 The boat has a draft of 3.00 ft with the standard long keel and is normally fitted with a small 3 to 5 hp outboard motor for docking and maneuvering.

-The design has sleeping accommodation for two people, with a double "V"-berth in the bow cabin.
-The head is located in the bow cabin under the bow "V"-berth.
-Cabin headroom is 36 in.

 The design has a PHRF racing average handicap of 258 and a hull speed of 5.48 kn.

+It has a fractional sloop rig.